LuiseFreese/mermaid/docs/DEVELOPER_ARCHITECTURE.md

 ## System Overview

 The Mermaid to Dataverse Converter is a modern React-based web application deployed on Azure App Service that converts Mermaid ERD diagrams into Microsoft Dataverse entities, columns, and relationships.
-The application features a React 18 frontend with Fluent UI v9 components and a Node.js Express backend.
+The application features a React 18 frontend with Fluent UI v9 components and a custom Node.js HTTP server backend.

 ### Key Features